 With more than 30 years of experience, Barnett Consulting has developed the competencies to support a wide range of non-profit and corporate boards of directors.

 Many agencies owe their existence to the dedication of individuals who served as board and staff members when their organization was a “kitchen table” enterprise.
-As organizations mature, roles and responsibilities can become co-mingled and confused.
+As organizations mature, roles and responsibilities often become co-mingled and confused.
 In some cases, governance boards may lose their way and fail to function for the purpose for which they were established

 Answers to “What is acceptable board member behavior?” are likely to be very different even within the same board.
 Contact us to clarify and establish a consistent view of board and staff responsibilities

-Board of Directors is elected by shareholders and is the ultimate decision-making body of the Company except with respect to those matters reserved to the shareholders.
+Board of Directors is elected by shareholders and is the ultimate decision-making body of the company except with respect to those matters reserved to the shareholders.
 The Board selects the senior management team who is charged with the conduct of the Company’s business.
-The Board acts as an advisor and counselor to senior management and ultimately monitors their performance
+The Board acts as advisor and counselor to senior management and ultimately monitors their performance

-The fundamental role of directors is to exercise their business judgment to act in what they believe to be in the best interests of the Company and its shareholders.
-Directors rely on the honesty and integrity of the Company’s senior management and expert legal, accounting, financial and other advisors to perform these responsibilities
+The fundamental role of directors is to exercise their business judgment to act in what they believe to be in the best interests of the company and its shareholders.
+Directors rely on the honesty and integrity of the company’s senior management and expert legal, accounting, financial and other advisors to perform these responsibilities

 The need for external assistance frequently is associated with the intersection of management and board responsibilities.
 An external perspective often leads to a more cooperative relationship between board and management, and improves overall performance of the company

 Barnett Consulting performs assessments of company boards and management teams